What is Multi-State Co-operative Society Registration?

-The primary motive of co-operative society is to protect the interest of the economically weaker sections of the society.
-In every form of organization, whether it is a sole trader, partnership or joint stock Company the primary motive is to increase profits.
-This form of organization is considered as democratic set up run by its members for serving the interest.
-Behind this the main philosophy is "All for each and each for all".
+The primary motive of Co-operative Society is to protect the interest of the economically weaker sections of the society.
+In every form of organization, whether it is a Sole Trader, Partnership or Joint Stock Company; the primary motive is to increase profits.
+This form of organization is considered as democratic set up run by its members to serve the interest.
+Behind this, the main philosophy is "All for each and each for all".
 It is a self-help as well as mutual help.

-Co-operative society is formed under the Co-operative Societies Act, 1912 or under the relevant state co-operative society's law.
+Co-operative Society is formed under the Co-operative Societies Act, 1912 or under the relevant state Co-operative Society's law.
 This type of organization can be formed by at least 10 adult members.
-Another requirement is that the members willing to form a society must have common bond among them.
-They may be the residents of same locality, colleagues, belonging to some group having affinity etc. Every person intending to form a society should have some common objectives to achieve.
+Another requirement is that the members willing to form a Society must have common bond among them.
+They may be the residents of same locality, colleagues, belonging to some group having affinity etc. Every person who intends to form a Society should have some common objectives to achieve.

 Co-operative Society Membership is open to all those who have a common interest.
-Minimum 10 members are required to form a society.
-Maximum number of members are not specified under Co-operative Societies Act.
-However member may specify the maximum number of members after the formation of the society.
+Minimum 10 members are required to form a Society.
+Maximum number of members is not specified under Co-operative Societies Act.
+However member may specify the maximum number of members after the formation of the Society.

-Co-operative societies are placed under state control through registration to protect the interest of members.
-Society has to submit details of the members while getting registered.
-Books of accounts are required to be maintained which are to be audited by government auditors.
+Co-operative Societies are placed under state control for Registration to protect the interest of the members.
+Society has to submit the details of the members while getting registered.
+Books of accounts are required to be maintained which are required to be audited by Government Auditors.

 Like other forms of business organization, Co-operatives are not formed to maximise profit.
 Its main objective is to provide service to its members.

 Separate legal entity

 After Registration under Co-operative Societies Act, a Co-operative Society becomes a separate legal entity, with limited liability of its members.
 Death, insolvency or lunacy of a member will not affect the existence of a Society.
 The members can enter into Agreements with others and can purchase or sell properties under its own name.